fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7c.md

 ### Material UI

-As our second example we will look into the [MaterialUI](https://mui.com/) React library, which implements the [Material design](https://material.io/) visual language developed by Google.
+As our second example, we will look into the [MaterialUI](https://mui.com/) React library, which implements the [Material Design](https://material.io/) visual language developed by Google.

 Install the library with the command